World-Class Retina Care

 Welcome to the new home of the Valley Retina Institute.
 We provide all the same care and the same doctors you’ve come to love from Valley Retina Institute across our Gulf Coast Eye locations!
 No matter what your retinal issue is, we have experts who can guide you through treatment and recovery.

 We have a department devoted to clinical research as it relates to eye conditions and innovative treatments, with special emphasis on the retina.
 Our dedicated research team searches out studies/trials that have notable patient benefits and help us provide exceptional care.

 We are The Retina Specialists

-We are continuing to build upon Dr. Victor Gonzales’s work by gathering valuable information on the retina through our clinical research department.
+We are continuing to build upon Dr. Victor Gonzalez’s work by gathering valuable information on the retina through our clinical research department.
 Our extensive research on the retina and its conditions helps our team perform at the highest level of patient care.
 We treat all our patients with the latest research available and the newest technology in hand.
 Visit Gulf Coast Eye Institute today to meet with a highly experienced retina specialist.

 What is The Retina?

 The retina is a thin layer of nerve-dense tissue located on the backside of your eye.
 The main function of the retina is to convert focused light signals into images that the brain can process and recognize.
 In addition to light receptors and nerves, the retina also contains many small blood vessels.
 Many of the issues related to retinal conditions depend on whether or not these blood vessels stay intact.
 Damage to the retina can cause different symptoms like blurred vision, spots, flashers, or floaters to appear in your vision.
 If you notice any of these symptoms you should see a retina specialist immediately.
 Some retinal conditions can be very serious and could damage your vision permanently if not treated in a timely manner.